vinh123456789/EzHomeLab/docs/install-os.md

 [OpenWRT](https://openwrt.org/) is one of the most famous and actively developed open-source router OS.
 It has a built-in Docker and a ready-to-use AdGuard package, these are some of the reasons why I chose this OS.

-As of now, the latest OpenWRT version for Raspi 5 is `24.10.0`.
-You can download it via the following [link](https://firmware-selector.openwrt.org/) or via `wget` using the guide that follows.
+You can download the firmware using the following [link](https://firmware-selector.openwrt.org/) or via `wget` using the guide that follows.
 We will use the `ext4-factory` file in our case.

-The ones with `factory` mean it is for flashing a different OS to OpenWRT, while `sysupgrade` means to replace the current OpenWRT OS with a different version.
+The ones with `factory` mean it is for flashing the entire OS onto a device, while `sysupgrade` means to replace the current OpenWRT OS with a different version.

 As for `ext4` and `squashfs`, they are both popular filesystems on Linux systems.
 - `ext4` is a regular Linux filesystem where you can write and read data from/to it, and you can expand the storage with it.